Vexatos/Selene/README.md

 local s = "Fish"
 s = $(s) -- Will create a wrapped string, you can iterate through each character just like you can using a list.

+-- You can use $o() to force wrapping strings or other tables. local ws = $o(s) -- Will create a singleton list containing only s

 local r = {"three", "four"}
 r$$      -- equates 'r = $(r)'
 ```